Documentation for configuring Shuffle. Most information is related to onprem and hybrid versions of Shuffle.

 PS: In certain scenarios you may need extra configurations, e.g. for network MTU's, docker download locations, proxies etc. See more in the production readiness section.

-Again, Make sure docker works here.
-Then paste the output from the above last command.
+.
 It adds the network in the docker swarm network as a manager (It is required to orchestrate the app containers).

 It should look something like this: